ECFE Program Information

 Classes by Age

-Age limits are as of the first day of the class (not the first day of attendance).
+Age limits are as of September 1, 2026.
 Students cannot age into a class midyear.

 Weekly Class Descriptions

-Weekly parent-child classes meet for the entire school year and are categorized based on the location/amount of time parents spend in discussion.
+Weekly parent-child classes meet for the entire ECFE school year and are categorized based on "separation" - the location/amount of time parents spend in discussion.
 ECFE follows the school district calendar for non-school days, but has a shorter school year.
-All age requirements are as of the start of class.
+Please note that classes may be rescheduled or cancelled if below minimum enrollment.
+See the registration site for current availability.

 Non-Separating

-Parent discussion with the parent educator takes place in the classroom.
+Parent discussion with the parent educator takes place in the classroom while the children play under the supervision of the ECFE teacher and paraprofessional.

 Drop-In & Play